PawseySC/singularity-containers/_episodes/22-build-docker.md

 > ## Solution
 >
-> The base image, package-installation layer, environment setting, and copied message are unchanged, so Docker can reuse their cached results.
-Only the final image configuration changes because the `CMD` instruction was modified.
+> The base image, package-installation layer, environment setting, and runtime copy of the message are unchanged, so Docker can reuse their cached results.
+The `CMD` instruction changes.
+Because the Dockerfile is also preserved near the end of the recipe, the build-information copy and final labels are processed again.
 >
 > This demonstrates why instructions that change frequently are normally placed after stable and expensive build steps.
 {: .solution}